ssato/miniascape/README.rst

 Disclaimer
 -----------

-WARNING: miniascape is in pre-alpha state and will heavily udpate day by day, so it may not work in your environment or might cause trouble.
+WARNING: miniascape is in alpha state and will heavily udpate day by day, so it may not work in your environment or might cause trouble.
 TRY IT IN YOUR OWN RISK, PLEASE.

 About
 -------